 All academic accommodations for students with disabilities are handled through the Office of Services for Students with Disabilities (SSD).
 It is important to make an appointment to speak with someone in SSD as soon as possible to provide them with documentation of your disability.
 The SSD staff will work with you to determine reasonable academic accommodations.
 These accommodations will then be put in writing and presented in a Verified Individualized Services and Accommodations (VISA) form to you.
 It is the student’s responsibility to present this information to your instructors to work out the details of your necessary accommodations.
-SSD can be reached through the web or by calling (734) 763-3000.

 Academic Accommodations at the University of Michigan